ga4gh/refget/docs/specification.md

 ## Seqcol protocol functionality

-The core functionality of the seqcol protocol is to provide three operations:
+The seqcol protocol defines two functions:

 1. *Encoding* - An algorithm for computing a unique identifier given a collection of sequences;
-2. *Retrieval* - A RESTful lookup API specification for retrieving a collection of sequences from a database given a unique identifier.
+2. *API* - A server RESTful API specification for retrieving and comparing sequence collections.
-3. *Comparison* - A standardized API to assess compatibility of two collections

-An implementation of the seqcol protocol may implement only one of these functions, but to be fully compliant with the seqcol protocol an implementation must provide all `REQUIRED` capabilities of that function, as detailed below.
+To be fully compliant with the seqcol protocol an implementation must provide all `REQUIRED` capabilities as detailed below.

 The seqcol algorithm is based on the refget algorithm for individual sequences, and should use refget servers to store the actual sequence data.
 Seqcol servers therefore provide a lightweight organizational layer on top of refget servers.